NAMI HelpLine

 Common side effects

-Headache, nausea, diarrhea, dry mouth, increased sweating, feeling nervous, restless, fatigue, or having trouble sleeping (insomnia).
+Headache, nausea, diarrhea, dry mouth, increased sweating, drowsiness, tremor, feeling nervous, restlessness, fatigue, or having trouble sleeping (insomnia).
 These will often improve over the first week or two as you continue to take the medication.

-Sexual side effects, such as problems with orgasm or ejaculatory delay often do not diminish over time.
+Sexual side effects, such as problems with orgasm or ejaculatory delay, often do not improve over time.

 Rare/serious side effects